fnproject/flow/docs/API.md

 ### Runtime creates a stage in the graph

-HTTP POST requests to the Completer Client API should include a `Content-Type` header to designate the media type of the body.
+HTTP POST requests to the Flow Service Client API should include a `Content-Type` header to designate the media type of the body.
 In the case of a Java runtime, requests that POST a Java lambda expression or a Java serialized instance should set this header to `application/java-serialized-object`.

 For example, the runtime POSTs a *closure*  to one of the stage operations (see API below):